torvalds/linux/Documentation/hwmon/hp-wmi-sensors.rst

 Hewlett-Packard (and some HP Compaq) business-class computers report hardware monitoring information via Windows Management Instrumentation (WMI).
-This driver exposes that information to the Linux hwmon subsystem, allowing userspace utilities like ``sensors`` to gather numeric sensor readings.
+This driver exposes that information to the GNU/Linux hwmon subsystem, allowing userspace utilities like ``sensors`` to gather numeric sensor readings.

 sysfs interface